 Traditional Finnish soups

 Light, refreshing goodness in every serving of this Finnish summer soup.

 You wouldn’t think it would work if you look at the list of simple ingredients, but trust me, it does.

 Try it, and I bet you’ll be a fan too. 🙂

-The leftovers for this casserole tastes even better because of how the rice has absorbed all the flavors.
-Yum!
+Oh!
+And any leftovers for Finnish ground beef and cabbage casserole?
+Trust me; it tastes even better because the rice has absorbed all the flavors.
+Yum.

-Did you notice it’s under dessert, not breakfast?
+Did you notice that Finnish baked pancakes are under dessert, not breakfast?

 That’s right because that’s how the Finns enjoy their pancakes — served with fresh fruits, jam, or sugared lingonberries.
 Yum!

 So, have you decided which traditional Finnish recipe to try first?
 Let me know in the comment section below!